European Summer School in Financial Mathematics 14th edition

 Optimal Transport Methods in Machine Learning: from the Sinkhorn algorithm to Generative Adversarial Networks

 by Beatrice Acciaio (ETH Zurich, Switzerland)

-We will start by recalling tools from the classical optimal transport (OT) theory, and at the same time we will introduce new developments in OT, specifically what is now called causal optimal transport (COT).
-The concept of causality in OT is the suitable one in order to tackle dynamic problems, where time plays a crucial role.
-We then consider the entropic regularization of the transport problem, and the Sinkhorn algorithm used for computing regularized OT.
-The core part of the lectures is dedicated to generative adversarial networks (GANs).
-We will first review the development of GANs thanks to the employment of tools from OT theory.
-We will then combine the Sinkhorn algorithm and COT to train a generator to generate or predict (financial) time series.
-We will illustrate the results and discuss the numerical challenges.
+We start by recalling tools from the classical optimal transport (OT) theory, and then we introduce new developments in OT, specifically what is now called causal optimal transport (COT).
+We illustrate how the concept of causality in OT is the suitable one in order to tackle dynamic problems, where time plays a crucial role, especially in a financial context.
+We then consider regularized optimal transport problems, and the Sinkhorn algorithm used for computing entropic OT.
+Further, we review recent development of generative adversarial networks (GANs), which employ tools from OT theory.
+We then combine all the above concepts to train a network to generate or predict (financial) time series.
+Finally, we discuss the results and the numerical challenges.